tanpv/awesome-blockchain/blockchain/blockchain.md

 This tutorial intent to make clear about blockchain structure, and other important idea related to blockchain : proof of work, transaction, distributed client and consensus algorithm.

-Please download and install Anaconda as python coding environment for this course
+Please download and install Anaconda as python coding environment for this course.
+Please note to chose 3.6 version.

 https://www.anaconda.com/download/